ConnorScott-Ox/Professional-Profile/content/project/MCR President/index.md

 # - icon: graduation-cap
 # - url: https://www.some.ox.ac.uk/
 slides:
-summary: President of graduate students at one of University of Oxford's colleges - Somerville College. <i> Click for more information. </i>
+summary: President of graduate students at one of University of Oxford's colleges - Somerville College. <br>
+<i> Click for more information. </i>
 tags:
 - Leadership
 title: University of Oxford, Graduate President.